vinayakspot/ShopBridge/README.md

 # ShopBridge

 ShopBridge is the assessment containing 2 pages to add item to inventory, delete item from inventory and see detailed view of the item.
 Project uses PostgresQL as database.
-Backend service is made using Python Flask and Frontend service is made using React.
+Backend service is made using Python Flask and Frontend service is made using React with node version 12.

 # Screenshots
 ![Screenshot](screenshots/Screenshot-1.png)